NFL Predictions Week 2: Last-Minute Picks and Advice for Sunday's Schedule

 Cleveland Browns at New Orleans Saints (-9.5)

-On Saturday night the Browns shocked the football world by announcing their intention to release Josh Gordon on Monday, just hours after announcing that he would miss Sunday's game with a hamstring injury.
+On Saturday, the Cleveland Browns shocked the football world by announcing their intention to release Josh Gordon on Monday, just hours after revealing he would miss Sunday's game with a hamstring injury.

-Strictly in terms of on-field impact, losing Gordon is a devestating blow to a Browns offense that is already thin at receiver.
-Gordon only had three targets in Week 1, but after missing most of the team's offseason workouts a slow start to the season was expected.
+Strictly in terms of on-field impact, losing Gordon is a devastating blow to an offense that is already thin at receiver.
+Gordon only had three targets in Week 1, but after missing most of the team's offseason workouts, a slow start to the season was expected.
 He would likely have seen an increased workload as he grew comfortable with quarterback Tyrod Taylor.

-The bigger impact from this news, however, could be how the team responds to the shocking announcement about Gordon's release and the potential effect it could have on the team's focus.
+The bigger impact from this news, however, could be how the team responds to the shocking announcement about Gordon's release and the effect it could have on the team's focus.

 Multiple Browns players appeared to react to the news with not-so-cryptic tweets about their disappointment, including Myles Garrett and Christian Kirksey.

 Regardless of the reason for Gordon's release and whether or not it's the right decision for the organization, the timing couldn't be worse.
-The Browns can't afford any distractions as they hit the road against the Saints.
+The Browns can't afford any distractions as they hit the road against the New Orleans Saints.

-New Orleans will be ultra-focused, hoping to wash the taste of its 48-40 loss to the Buccaneers in Week 1 out of its mouth.
-The Saints are clearly the more talented team in this matchup, and if they're also the more focused team, this one could get ugly.
+New Orleans will be focused, hoping to wash the taste of its 48-40 Week 1 loss to the Buccaneers out of its mouth.
+The Saints are the more talented team in this matchup, and if they are also the more focused team, this one could get ugly.

 Prediction: Saints 30, Browns 17